-The Slinkard Fire burned XXXX acres on the Leviathan and XXXX allotments.
-These allotments will not be grazed during the 2018 and 2019 grazing seasons.
+Allotments affected by the Slinkard Fire will not be grazed during the 2018 and 2019 grazing seasons.
 Recovery of the allotments will be evaluated before grazing is reauthorized.

 The May 2016 Greater Sage-grouse Bi-state Distinct Population Segment Forest Plan Amendment to the Toiyabe Forest Plan resulted in changes to livestock management direction.
-The HTNF intends to begin modifying grazing permits to make them consistent with the updated management direction in 2018.
+The HTNF intends to begin modifying grazing permits in 2018 to make them consistent with the updated management direction.

 The Bridgeport Ranger District has initiated an environmental analysis to convert the Cameron Canyon, Dunderberg, Summers Meadow and Tamarack allotments from sheep to cattle allotments.
 These allotments are currently vacant.
 If cattle permits are issued, grazing use will be permitted according to the standards listed in the May 2016 Greater Sage-grouse Bi-state Distinct Population Segment Forest Plan Amendment to the Toiyabe Forest Plan.